rsb-23/vobject-poc/programmers-guide/source/index.rst

-More recent work in the IETF is looking to revise the semantic models of vCard and iCalendar, proposing new standards that can be translated to and from vCard and iCalendar, but add additional functionality.
+More recent work in the IETF is looking to revise the semantic models of vCard and iCalendar, proposing new standards that can be translated to and from vCard and iCalendar, but add extra functionality.

 vObject
 -------